cabooster/DeepCAD/README.md

 ### Install Fiji plugin

-Download the packaged plugin file (.jar) from *DeepCAD_Fiji/DeepCAD_Fiji_plugin*.
-Install the plugin via **Fiji > Plugin > Install**.
-Download the demodata(.tif file) [DataForTestPlugin](https://drive.google.com/drive/folders/1JVbuCwIxRKr4_NNOD7fY61NnVeCA2UnP).
-Download the demomodel(.zip file and .yaml file) [ModelForTestPlugin](https://drive.google.com/drive/folders/14wSuMFhWKxW5Oq93GHxTsGixpB3T4lOL) and unzip the .zip file for next step.
+1. Download the packaged plugin file (.jar) from *[DeepCAD_Fiji/DeepCAD_Fiji_plugin](https://github.com/cabooster/DeepCAD/tree/master/DeepCAD_Fiji/DeepCAD_Fiji_plugin)*.
+2. Install the plugin via **Fiji > Plugin > Install**.
+3. Download the demo data(.tif) [DataForTestPlugin](https://drive.google.com/drive/folders/1JVbuCwIxRKr4_NNOD7fY61NnVeCA2UnP). and the our pre-trained model(.zip and .yaml) [ModelForTestPlugin](https://drive.google.com/drive/folders/14wSuMFhWKxW5Oq93GHxTsGixpB3T4lOL).
+Unzip the .zip file and put it in a directory where you can find it.

 ### Use Fiji plugin